sucharit/RabindraKeyboardBangla/README.md

 --To type some strange juktakkhors, you need to type the hasanta explicitly.
 For example, for ক্হ, type kh, since kh is খ.

+--DONE is Enter, BKSP is Backspace, and the Left/Right arrows are useful for moving the cursor left/right.

 ========

 Examples: